dexplo/dexplo/README.md

 [![Build Status](https://travis-ci.org/dexplo/dexplo.svg?branch=master)](https://travis-ci.org/dexplo/dexplo)

 # Main Goals
-* A very minimal set of features
+* A minimal set of features
 * Be as explicit as possible
 * There should be one-- and preferably only one --obvious way to do it.